 Most Affordable: PDFelement

 PDFelement from Wondershare is one of the most affordable premium PDF editors you can purchase today.
-This simple tool has so many features up its sleeve and offers a comprehensive way to view, edit, and create PDF documents with ease.
+This simple tool has so many features up its sleeve and offers a comprehensive way to easily view, edit, and create PDF documents.
 The best part?
 It works so well with macOS.

-Even before we talk about editing options, we have to acknowledge that PDFelement is excellent software to read the document.
+Even before we talk about editing options, we have to acknowledge that PDFelement is excellent software for reading the document.
 You can easily navigate around pages and arrange them as per your style.
-The interface also helps in accessing additional elements like bookmarks, fields, and interactive forms.
+The interface also helps access additional elements like bookmarks, fields, and interactive forms.

 PDFelement has many PDF editing options, to say the least.
 You can make changes at the content level or page level.
 For instance, you can re-arrange the pages or split some.
 The tool also has a feature to combine two PDF documents.
 More importantly, all these tasks are quite intuitive.

-Similarly, when it comes to text editing, you can change the font and other formatting options.
+Similarly, you can change the font and other formatting options when it comes to text editing.
 There are a few dedicated options for adding forms and redacting information.
-If you deal with confidential PDF files all the time, you have got to check this.
+If you deal with confidential PDF files all the time, you have to check this.